 Louise is experienced in managing communications around business change, including merger discussions, management restructures and new office openings and has handled press interest in high profile court cases and inquiries.
-Additionally, Louise has undertaken a range of thought leadership campaigns, written successful award entries and overseen the legal directories process.
-She joined Black Letter Communications as a consultant in May 2014.
+Additionally, Louise has undertaken a range of thought leadership campaigns and written successful award entries.
+She joined Black Letter Communications in May 2014.

-Louise has particular strengths in inquest reporting, advising on national news approaches and getting to the heart of client issues.
+Louise has particular strengths in inquest reporting, advising on national news approaches, internal communications strategy and getting to the heart of client issues.

-In her spare time, Louise enjoys visiting art galleries, catching up on comedy programmes and finding ways to entertain her three year-old.
+In her spare time, Louise enjoys visiting art galleries, catching up on comedy programmes and finding ways to entertain her two young children.